Magdoll/cDNA_Cupcake/README.md

 ## Version Changes

+2020.10.17 updated to v14.1.0. added `fusion_collate_info.py` which was missing in v14.0.0 causing install failure.

-2020.10.14 updated to v14.0.0. `fusion_finder.py` supports FL counts via `--is_flnc` and now outputs fusions in transcription order.
+2020.10.14 updated to v14.0.0. `fusion_finder.py` now outputs fusions in transcription order.

 2020.09.23 updated to v13.0.0. adding support for `isoseq3 dedup`